 Board of Directors

+Following a 40-year career in finance and business leadership, this now-retired CFO lends his acumen and experience to the Gitga'at Nation's economic development planning.
 Throughout his career, Steven worked across several sectors applicable to his role at GDC, such as forestry, mining, fishing, fresh produce, and local government groups.
-His experience covers large and small companies from both public and private sectors, and eight years of working with Indigenous economic development and Indigenous governments.
+His experience covers large and small companies from both public and private sectors, and he has eight years of working with Indigenous economic development and Indigenous governments.

 Jessica Regan is a 4x entrepreneur, public speaker, and strategist for social enterprise development.
 For 12 years, Jessica has consulted for Fortune 500 corporations, start-ups, non-profits, and all levels of government, including the United Nations, in community economic development and sustainability.

 Chief and Chief Councillor Bruce Reece has been a proud community member serving as a leader for years.
 He currently manages the Gitga’at Guardian team and lives in Hartley Bay.
 Bruce carries full knowledge of the territory and engages and reviews marine safety, and always encourages education for our youth.

 Although the Board of Directors includes experienced professionals and Gitga'at members, the team is always open to hearing from leaders who wish to get involved more directly in project and business development.